top of page

 Small-scale nano farm: Very little market farm.
 Includes very small indoor production systems for crops such as specialty mushrooms and microgreens.

-Sustainable Agriculture: The is no one approach to sustainable agriculture.
+Sustainable Agriculture: There is no one approach to sustainable agriculture.
 In general sustainable agriculture describes approaches to farming that are socially just, humane, economically viable, and environmentally sound.
 Practices that promote diversity, build healthy soils, protect riparian waterways, recycle on farm inputs and bring farmers the opportunity to set their own prices promote sustainability.
-To learn more visit https://www.sare.org/resources/what-is-sustainable-agriculture/

 Truck Farm: An older term that refers to farms producing fruits and vegetables produced on farms that generally have 10-100 acres in production.
-Often sell through a variety of direct, intermediated and wholesale markets.
+Truck farms often sell through a variety of direct, intermediated and wholesale markets.

 Livestock Production